 2. Getting Out of a Comfort Zone

 At one time in the past, I worked at Google.
 The level of comfort around me was mind-blowing, to say the least.
 This is because I had just relocated from East Africa (Uganda specifically), where the conditions were not as comfortable.
-One of the most unforgettable moments is when there was a power outage for several hours.
+One of the most unforgettable moments was when there was a power outage for several hours.
 This led me to work on my notepad due to my computer’s battery going flat.

-As exciting as the experience of moving was, it made me enter into a level of comfort zone that was too comfortable that it became uncomfortable.
+As exciting as the experience of moving was, it made me enter into a level of the comfort zone that was too comfortable that it became uncomfortable.